iolalla/cpr-example/README.md

 ## Requirements

-Obviously will require, git, cmake and a C++11 compatible compiler such as clang or gcc.
-The minimum required version of gcc is unknown, so if anyone has trouble building this library with a specific version of gcc, do let me know.
+Obviously will require, git, cmake and a C++11 compatible compiler such as clang or g++.
+The minimum required version of g++ is unknown, so if anyone has trouble building this library with a specific version of g++, do let me know.

 ## Contributing